 How to detect unauthorised use of your content

-The first step to enforcing your copyright is to detect its infringement.
+The first step to enforcing your online copyright is to detect its infringement.
 You may come across it as a matter of course, but you can also locate unauthorised use of your online content using online tools such as Copyscape and Grammarly.
 You can find out more about these tools and other methods for protecting your content in our recent post, ‘How to detect plagiarism of your online copy’.

 Another good tool is Tynt, which can be used to automatically get notifications when your content is copied and pasted, along with direct links to the content.